Jadiscke/Jadiscke/README.md

 I am 26, born and raised in Brazil ❤.

 My aim is to best as I can be in the things that I love doing.
-I am a Javascript Engineer at @clevertech
+I am a Javascript Engineer

 Working with:
 - Express